 Sharing the road requires patience and courtesy.
 We want to ensure all road users make it to their destinations safely.

-- Debris on the roads can enter the environment and impact the native flora and fauna.
+- Debris can enter the environment and impact the native flora and fauna.

 - A heavy load is just as likely to fall off as a light one.

-- No matter how many times you have transported a load in the past, always check that it is properly restrained.
+- No matter how many times you have done it in the past, always check that your load is properly restrained.

 - Use a vehicle and suitable restraint equipment for the type of load you are carrying.

-- Failure to restrain a load correctly may result in legal action, including a fine of up to $5,000 for individuals.
+- Failure to restrain a load correctly may result in legal action, including a fine of up to $5,000.

 Be aware of pedestrians and cyclists when travelling on the road, and if you are a pedestrian and cyclist, be aware of the vehicles around you.